esl/elixirconf-eu-jekyll/_trainings/ecto-from-the-ground-up.md

 to: "17"
 type: training
 published: false
-tagline: Ecto from the ground up
+title: Ecto from the ground up

 ---
 Are you new to Ecto, or just trying to get a better understanding of how it works?
 This is the workshop for you!